luciad/libgpkg/README.md

     - shell/gpkg: a modified version of the SQLite 3 command-line shell that autoloads the GeoPackage extension.
 This is a standalone binary that has been statically linked with SQLite 3 and the GeoPackage extension.
     - gpkg/libgpkg.so: a dynamically loadable SQLite 3 extension that provides the GeoPackage functionality.
 This extension library can be used with any SQLite 3 that supports extension loading.

+# Getting Help

+You can ask questions regarding libgpkg on the [libgpkg-users](https://groups.google.com/forum/#!forum/libgpkg-users) mailing list.

 # Dependencies

 - libgpkg requires SQLite 3.7.0 or higher.